Radialbog9/MinecraftManhunt/README.md

 ---

-A unique take on Dream's manhunt game.
+A unique take on Dream's manhunt game with many features.
 None of his original source code has been used.

 All credit for the idea goes to Dream.